prochazkaml/tinyWatch/README.md

 After a few hours/days of usage, you might notice that the clock drifts.
 To remedy this issue, press the **left and middle button** together to enter the clock calibration menu.
 There, you will be presented by a 16-bit hex value (default is 8163).
 With the **left** and **right** button, you may move the cursor.
 To edit a value of a digit, press the **middle** button (the cursor will appear above the digit so that it is apparent what the buttons currently do) and adjust the value using the **left** and **right** button.
 To confirm your choice, press the **middle** button again to go back to cursor mode.
 Choose `Done` and press the **middle** button to exit.

 The calibration value is stored in EEPROM, so it should remain even after a battery replacement.

-TODO: Temperature & voltage sensing for better accuracy OR use an external 32768 Hz watch crystal so that this calibration is unnecessary.

 That's it!
 Enjoy your watch.
 More features (including a serial monitor with text input) coming soon ;)